 I could reach here only spent several hours.

 Two figures are in this kit, I choose one of them.
 The posing is almost the same as Semovente but the right hand is different.

 Parting lines are exposed clearly so we need to remove them carefully.
 Especially the leaf spring suspensions were required to check.
 It is easy to assemble the renewal parts.
 I hope Tamiya chooses full renewal.

 This resin head face is a nice guy.

-Ｉ finish up this tank by the green camouflage.
+Ｉ finish up this tank with the green camouflage.
 Basic painting in mat desert yellow of Humbrol.

 Dark green dot camouflage.
 I care not to the same pattern in many areas.

 At last, the Italian tank that had been being left since last year was completed.
 It is Carlo Armart M13/40.

 You can see it’s a small tank when compared with the figure.
 It would have been surely tight if four people (5m in total length, width 2.17m, and 2.25m in height) entered.

-Marking is the 132nd Ariete Armored Division in North African Front.
+Marking is the 132nd Ariete Armored Division on North African Front.

 After I had melted the pastel with an acrylic thinner, sprinkled it on the chassis.
 I don’t think that mud adheres so much in the desert.